 Do you think that a vegetarian diet would work well for everyone?

 You have to ask yourself the most important question when it comes to determining if this lifestyle would work for you, “do you love vegetables?”
 I mean really. love. vegetables.
 If you would have asked me this question 7 or 8 years ago my answer would have been completely different than what it is now.
 Personally, yes, I love vegetables!
 I mean I really. love. vegetables: broccoli, zucchini, cauliflower, eggplant, carrots, sprouts, asparagus, peppers, and the list goes on.
 All of it.
 I love all of it.
 I think people often get the misconception that vegetarians fill up on carbs in the forms of bread, fruits, and pasta.
 While yes, I do occasionally include these within my meals, people often take for granted that vegetables are carbs too.

 What are your forms of protein?
 Do you find it hard to get in enough protein?

-I mostly rely on eggs (primarily egg whites), and fish.
-I eat eggs every single day, usually twice a day (at least), and I allow for fish about three times a week.
-I eat a lot of rice and beans, which most people don’t know make for a complete, well-rounded protein.
+I mostly rely on eggs and fish, and I supplement with protein powder.
+I eat eggs almost every day, and I allow for salmon about three times a week.
+I eat a lot of rice and beans, which make for a complete, well-rounded protein.
 Many vegetables contain a lot of protein as well.
 If I were under the age of 30 I wouldn’t worry so much with adding in additional protein, but now that I am at an age where protein intake is extremely important, I typically have 1-2 protein shakes per day.